lclevy/canon_cr3/readme.md

 - Väinö Leppänen for R6 (craw, heif)
 - piratenpanda for R5 dust samples (heif, raw, version 3)
 - Kitor for R dust samples
+- oguruma1218 for a lot of R3 raw and craw !